 - 1.1.
 This policy has due regard to legislation and statutory guidance including, but not limited to, the following:

 - Section 80A of the Education Act 2002

 - Children and Social Work Act 2017

 - The Relationships Education, Relationships and Sex Education and Health Education (England) Regulations 2019

 - Equality Act 2010

 - DfE (2019) 'Relationships, Education, Relationships and Sex Education (RSE) and Health Education'

 - DfE (2013) 'Science programmes of study: key stages 1 and 2'

 - 1.2.
 This policy operates in conjunction with the following school policies:

 - Child Protection and Safeguarding Policy

 - Good Behaviour Policy

 - SEND Policy

-- Anti-Bullying Policy
+- Anti-Bullying and Anti-harassment Policy

 - E-safety Policy

+- LGBTQ+ Policy

+- PSHE Policy